 Joyce played a variety of types of women for Vitagraph, sometimes as conventional heroines, but often as a woman who secretly has a child--and neglects to tell her husband about it.
 Her biggest starring film was Within the Law (1917), the first film version of that venerable tale.
 In this she played a criminal mastermind--casting which she found astonishing as did a few of the reviewers.
 In fact it is clear from several reviews during this early feature period that some people found that her subdued acting style took getting used to.
 The Spark Divine (1919) cast her in a role which must have been interesting--a woman so repressed that she seems incapable of love.
 In her later Vitagraph films it seems that she played women whose courage, self sacrifice, or strength of character is able to save the situation.
 She also added a few light comedies to her repertoire.
 However, Vitagraph, the last of the old companies, was having increasing difficulty in making quality films and keeping up with the competition.
 Many of the films seem to have unnecessarily hackneyed plots and by 1921 reviewers complained that they were old fashioned, badly written, and padded to unnecessary length.

 The marriage to Tom Moore had not gone well.
 He is not mentioned in a Photoplay article on Joyce and their daughter in 1917, and by 1918 they seem to have been divorced.
 Apparently they remained on good terms, however, going to the theater together when in town and both having a hand in raising little Alice.
-In 1920 she married millionaire James B. Regan, Jr., son of the owner of the old Knickerbocker Hotel.
+In 1920 she married millionaire James B. Regan, Jr., son of the manager of the old Knickerbocker Hotel.
 In late 1921, after finishing her Vitagraph contract, she again took a hiatus from the screen.
 She and her husband traveled to Europe and moved around between his several residences, and during this time another daughter, Margaret (Peggy) Regan, was born.

 |Joyce in a Vitagraph publicity photo.
 This picture also appears on the herald for Within the Law (1917), so perhaps it was a costume from that film.